Baigel/Macropad/README.md

 | 1   | YamPAD/Macropad PCB                  |                                           |
 | 5   | M3 screws                            |                                           |

+Note that I have included my personal shopping list (with links) in /Macropad/Bill_of_Materials.txt for reference

 ## Assembly guide

 Not necessary to assemble in this order.
 More details can be found on the official YamPad repository (https://github.com/mattdibi/yampad).